QUICK SUMMARY

 Launch calls from your desktop, mobile, or browser-based dialer—CloudTalk works anywhere you’ve got internet.

 That’s it.
-You’re now fully set up with a Canadian VoIP phone system that’s fast, reliable, and built to scale.
+You’re now fully set up with a business phone system for Canada that’s fast, reliable, and built to scale.

 2. RingCentral